 - Grilling options: In the past, a drawback of pellet cookers was their lack of grilling capability.
 Some manufacturers have made grilling possible, either by removing part of the diffuser plate or by providing a dedicated grilling area within the cooker.

 - Pellet removal – Most brands recommend removing pellets between cooks.
 Some models make this easy with a chute to remove unused pellets.
 Others you’ll need to vacuum out.

 - Add-ons: Manufacturers often offer a variety of add-ons.
 Check what features come standard, and what are add-ons at extra cost.
 Some add-ons are offered by companies independent of the manufacturer.
 If a feature is important to you but is not a standard feature of your particular cooker, make sure it is available as an add-on before you buy the cooker.

 Don’t be fooled by an attractive pellet grill exterior.
 Even if there is plenty of stainless steel on the outside, the manufacturer may have cut corners and used cheap materials that will rust on the inside.

-The components of your pellet grill that matter the most are the fire pot, flame deflector, drip pan and grates.
-If these components are made of marine grade stainless steel, you have a cooker that will last you a lifetime.
+The components of your pellet grill that matter the most are the fire pot, flame deflector, drip pan, and grates.
+If these components are made of high grade stainless steel, you have a cooker that will last you a lifetime.